RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 I've been a manager of a tech team for two years now and earlier in my career I ran a start up for a couple of years.
 As such I've had an interest in magement for quite a while.

-However management doesn't seem to be something that often gets discussed among developers.
+However management doesn't seem to be a topic that is often discussed among developers.
 We're generally much more interested in the pros and cons of various frameworks or design patterns.

-Management though is a very important topic and there are a number of things I wish I'd known before I started running a team of developers, QAs and Project Managers.
+It is though an important subject and there are a number of things I wish I'd known before I started running a team of developers, QAs and Project Managers.

-The following are a few tips that I've picked up, learnt or read about over the last two years.
+The following are a few tips that I've picked up over the last two years that I believe will be useful for anyone considering a move into technical management.

 ### Great Developers Don't Make Great Managers

 This is of course a lie, great developers can make great managers.
 The point is though that if you're considering a management role rememeber you don't have to be a great developer to be a great manager.

 It is important that you have experience and a good understanding of code and technical issues, but you don't have to be the best in your team at it.
 Management is about a lot more than your field of expertise so don't let your code capability put you off a management role.
+You may be great at it.

 A good analogy for this point is Football, what do the following football managers all have in common?